PentaHelix/pentahelix.github.io/_posts/2015-02-28-ASCII-Effect.md

 Charmap is used as a mask so to speak, since we only display a pixel if the corresponding value on CharTex is white.

 ###A bit about the ratios:
-The pixelated screen is has 128 by 41 pixels, which is nearly 16*16 / 9*9.
+The pixelated screen is 128 by 41 pixels, which is nearly 16*16 / 9*9.
-The screen is 16/9 ideally, so each pixel is 9 / 16 by default, this eliminates characters stretching and becoming unrecognizable.
+The screen is 16/9 ideally, so each "pixel" is 9 / 16 by default, this eliminates characters stretching and becoming unrecognizable.

 The character map is 16 / 9 so that we can easily convert vectors to pixels.
-In a shader 1 unit in the x direction is not the same length as 1 unit in y, if the texture is not square. if it is 16/9 we can easily correct this by multiplying the y value by 16/9.
+In a shader 1 unit in the x direction is not the same length as 1 unit in y, if the texture is not square.
+If it is 16/9 we can easily correct this by multiplying the y value by 16/9.
 This is happening when calculating onSpriteY.

 And there you go, you now have realtime ASCII post processing.
 ![Finished!](http://i.imgur.com/dLZVgky.png)